ReactReform/reactjs-reform/README.md

 # DataForm
-Declaration of forms in ReactJS apps using JSON data
+Forms declaration in ReactJS apps using JSON data